thenativeweb/assertthat/README.md

 ## Quick Start

-Using assertthat is easy.
-All you need to do is to add a reference to it within your Node.js application:
+First you need to add a reference to assertthat to your application.

 ```javascript
 var assert = require('assertthat');
 ```

-Now you are able to use the various constraints:
+Now you are able to use the various constraints.

 ```javascript
 var add = function(first, second) {